AppLovin/AppLovin-MAX-Unreal/README.md

 ## Demo App

-The `/AppLovinMAXDemo` directory contains the demo app.
-The Unreal plugin is contained in `/AppLovinMAXDemo/Plugins/AppLovinMAX`.
+The `AppLovinMAXDemo_4.27/` and `AppLovinMAXDemo_5.2` directories contain demo apps for UE4 and UE5 respectively.
+The Unreal plugin is contained in `AppLovinMAX/`.

 ### Getting Started